FOREX-Euro just off two-decade low, volatility at highest since March 2020 | Business

 The SNB has signaled it is prepared to see the Swiss franc strengthen to choke off imported inflation.
 Britain's pound rose versus a weakening dollar on Thursday after hitting a more than two-year the day before as Prime Minister Boris Johnson clung to power despite the resignation of key cabinet members.

-Sterling was up 0.3% to 1.1935 while being flat against the single currency at 85.48 pence.
+Sterling was up 0.5% to %1.1977 while rising 0.2% versus the euro at 85.21 pence.
 Analysts said that the pound was mostly moving on broader economic concerns about a global recession, rather than Britain's political turmoil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)